asabogal/interval-training-timer/README.md

 # interval-training-timer

+(App renamed to Interval Trainer)

 Customizable, High-Intensity-Interval-Training Timer.
-Built on React.js front-end Client, and Rails back-end Api.
+Built on React.js front-end Client
-(App renamed to Interval Trainer)

 ## V1 - uses Ruby on Rails as the back-end API (see v1 branch)